SemTalkOnline/SemTalkOnline/Repository.md

 # SemTalk Object Repositories

-SemTalkOnline's **Repositories** are database libraries that contain predefined Task **Objects** with their associated information, such as **Object Name, Methods, States, Attributes and HumanResources**.
-Repositories are used to create default picklists for modelers as they document process flows.
-Repositories can easily be updated and improved as new organizational modeling projects are added or as modeling teams identify missing information.
+SemTalkOnline's **Repositories** are database libraries that contain predefined **Task Objects** with their associated information, such as **Object Name, Methods, States, Attributes and HumanResources**. **Repositories** are used to create default picklists for modelers as they document process flows. **Repositories** can easily be updated and improved as new organizational modeling projects are added or as modeling teams identify missing information.

-Repositories are not mandtory but the use of a shared Repository streamlines process documentation, increases collaboration, decreases redundencies and improves the overall quality and value of process documentation projects.
+**Repositories** are not mandtory but the use of a shared **Repositories** streamlines process documentation, increases collaboration, decreases redundencies and improves the overall quality and value of process documentation projects.

-Repositories are created by Model Administrators to create a standardized vocabulary for use by the entire modeling team.
+**Repositories** are created by Model **Administrators** to create a standardized vocabulary for use by the entire modeling team.

 Teams use the Vocabulary option to name   **Tasks** by selecting **Objects** (Nouns), **Methods** (verbs) from the Repository picklist.
 Or, when naming Events and Gateways, modelers select **Objects** and **States** from the **Repository** picklist.